itxchy/FCC-weather/README.md

 # FCC-weather

 > NOTE: This was one of the first projects I built using Angular 1.3.
 It's a mess.
-For a more recent example of how I currently build apps using Angular 1.5 components and Webpack, check out my [pomodoro app](https://github.com/itxchy/FCC-pomodoro).
+For a more recent example of how I currently build apps using Angular 1.5 components, ES2015, and Webpack, check out my [pomodoro app](https://github.com/itxchy/FCC-pomodoro).

 A simple weather app, built with Angular 1.3 and Express 4.